Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to General P. Ryder, ODC staff must comply with the same travel restrictions as all personnel at the US Embassy in Ukraine.
 He declined to disclose the specific number of ODC personnel "for security reasons and to protect the force."

 It is unclear how many additional troops the US will send to Ukraine, with some officials saying it could be as many as 60.
-In addition, the advisory team will help Ukraine plan for the maintenance of sophisticated US-funded military equipment, as fighting is expected to escalate in the summer.
+In addition, the advisory team will help Ukraine plan for the maintenance of complex US-funded military equipment, as fighting is expected to escalate in the summer.

 The decision will expand the US military presence in Ukraine, although these troops will not participate in combat missions.
 President Joe Biden announced that the US military will not directly participate in combat to avoid the risk of increasing direct confrontation between the country and Russia.